Construction Defect Lawyer in Charleston, SC

 In South Carolina, to prove a claim of negligence against a builder, you will need to establish the following elements:

-Duty of care: The builder owed a duty of care to the plaintiff.
-This duty of care arises from the builder's contractual relationship with the plaintiff or from the builder's general duty to perform their work in a reasonable and professional manner.
+- Duty of care: The builder owed a duty of care to the homeowner.
+This duty of care arises from the builder's contractual relationship with the homeowner or from the builder's general duty to perform its work in a reasonable and workmanlike manner.

-Breach of duty: The builder breached their duty of care by failing to act with reasonable care and skill in constructing the building or making repairs.
+- Breach of duty: The builder breached its duty of care by failing to act with reasonable care and skill in constructing the building or in making repairs.
 This may involve showing that the builder failed to comply with applicable building codes, deviated from industry standards, or failed to follow the plans and specifications.
+An expert witness is helpful in establishing breach of duty.

-Causation: The builder's breach of duty was the direct and proximate cause of the plaintiff's injuries or damages.
-This requires demonstrating a causal link between the builder's actions or omissions and the harm suffered by the plaintiff.
+- Causation: The builder's breach of duty was the direct and proximate cause of the homeowner’s damages.
+This requires demonstrating a causal link between the builder's acts or omissions and the damages suffered by the homeowner.

-Damages: The plaintiff suffered actual damages as a result of the builder's negligence.
-This may include physical injuries, property damage, economic losses, and non-economic losses such as pain and suffering.
+- Damages: The homeowner suffered actual damages as a result of the builder's negligence.
+This includes property damage.
+It may include physical injuries and economic losses.

-Working with an experienced attorney who specializes in construction defect litigation and negligence claims in South Carolina can be helpful in building a strong case and achieving a favorable outcome.
-Our legal team can help you gather evidence, navigate the legal process, and advocate for your rights and interests.
+Attorney T.O.
+Sanders is an experienced attorney who specializes in construction defect litigation and negligence claims in South Carolina.
+We can help you build a strong case to achieve a favorable outcome.
+We can help you gather evidence, navigate the legal process and advocate for your rights and interests.

 - Apartment-to-Condo Conversions: Faulty workmanship and defective construction are common.
 Every homeowner and every unit in the entire development may be affected.
 In addition to defective construction, developer-related issues may include inadequate reserves at turnover, negligent misrepresentation, and fraud.